takelwerk/takelage-var/README.md

 Now you don't want to run your playbook on that packer image again.
-But you still want to have access to all the role defaults variables of those roles defined in your playbook so that your tests will pass.´ Either you do not run ``molecule converge`` and ``molecule idempotence`` on your image or you set the ``TESTVARS_ROLES_PLAYBOOK`` environment variable:
+But you still want to have access to all the role defaults variables of those roles defined in your playbook so that your tests will pass.
+Either you do not run ``molecule converge`` and ``molecule idempotence`` on your image or you set the ``TESTVARS_ROLES_PLAYBOOK`` environment variable: